madsobitsoe/madsmessNES/README.md

 # Stupid NES emulator

-A bad NES emulator, written for learning purposes
+A bad NES emulator, written for learning purposes.

+Only tested on OSX - linux compatibility to come.

 ## NES_STATE